 1. Personality Disorder

 A personality disorder is not the foreign presence of demonic possession or a cancerous cluster of cells spreading among the internal organs.
-It is a pattern of cognition and reaction that impairs the capacity to be productive, happy and generally at ease. ― Merri Lisa Johnson
+It is a pattern of cognition and reaction that impairs the capacity to be productive, happy, and generally at ease. ― Merri Lisa Johnson

-In an interview to NYT, some of those interviewed laid the claim they did trolling because they wanted to teach people a lesson about the harshness of the online world, while others said their actions were a result of their difficult and troubled past lives.
+In an interview with NYT, some trolls claimed they wanted to teach people a lesson about the harshness of the online world, while others said their actions resulted from their grueling and troubled past lives.

 2. Shield of Anonymity

-But when you ignore them, you tell them without actually telling them:
+When you ignore them, you tell them without actually telling them:

 • • •

-Author Bio: Sandip Roy is psychology writer, happiness researcher, and medical doctor.
-Founder of Happiness India Project, and chief editor of its blog.
-He writes popular-science articles on positive psychology and related topics.
+Author Bio: Written and reviewed by Sandip Roy—a medical doctor, psychology writer, happiness researcher.
+Founder of Happiness India Project, chief editor of its blog.
+Writes popular science articles on happiness, positive psychology, and related topics.

-√ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.
+√ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.